PrathameshBhagat/Micro-Project/README.md

 As of now it can notify only 12 concurrent new users others might get ignored or might work as expected.
 Update would be added soon .
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-Note : LCam and m are not the part of this project they are for other uses.\n Do not use/open them .
+Note : The folders LCam and m are not the part of this project they are for other uses.\n Do not use/open them .
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!